domino14/cesars-blog/content/posts/2022-05-13-linux-on-desktop.md

 Yes, 2.
 It's supposed to be zero.
 I believe at some point when messing with and installing/uninstalling different versions of drivers, I also got `1.000000` and even `0.000000`.
 Wtf?
 This might actually be the biggest issue once I try to do machine learning stuff again.
 Anyone have any ideas what is happening here?

-My plan when I try this again will be to just uninstall and reinstall everything and see if that does it.
+My plan when I try this again will be to just uninstall and reinstall everything NVIDIA-related and see if that does it.

 I'd love to help _fix_ these bugs but the process of developing Linux for right now is very daunting to me.
 I wonder if I could figure it out.